Cold brew coffee: History

 The Dutch introduced cold brew coffee to Japan, where it has been a traditional method of coffee brewing for centuries.

-Slow-drip cold brew refers to a process in which water is dripped through coffee grounds at room temperature over the course of many hours.
+Slow-drip Cold brew refers to a process in which water is dripped through coffee grounds at room temperature over the course of many hours.
 It has been called "Kyoto-style", or in East Asia "Dutch coffee".

 Taste

 Because the ground coffee beans in cold-brewed coffee never come into contact with heated water, the process of leaching flavor from the beans produces a chemical profile different from conventional brewing methods.
 Coffee beans contain a number of compounds that are more soluble at higher temperatures, such as caffeine, oils and fatty acids.
-However, brewing at a lower temperature for 24 hours results in higher caffeine content when brewed in equal volume compared to 6 minutes at 98 C. The pH of cold and hot brew coffee is similar but cold brew coffee has a lower titratable acid concentration.
+However, brewing at a lower temperature for 24 hours results in higher caffeine content when brewed in equal volume compared to 6 minutes at 98 C. The acidity of cold and hot brew coffee is similar but cold brew coffee has a lower titratable acid concentration.
 Both pH and titratable acidity influence taste.